Generic Name: cefotaxime (SEF-oh-TAX-eem)

 - if you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to a penicillin (eg, amoxicillin) or other beta-lactam antibiotic (eg, imipenem)

-- if you have a history of stomach or bowel problems (eg, inflammation), blood clotting problems, or kidney or liver problems
+- if you have a history of stomach or bowel problems (eg, inflammation), blood clotting problems, or liver problems

 Some MEDICINES MAY INTERACT with cefotaxime.
 Tell your health care provider if you are taking any other medicines, especially any of the following: